iesxz-c/Milan/README.md

 # FLASKI

-This is a #Flask messaging app# using websocket implemented using Flask, HTML, CSS, SQLAlchemy, and SocketIO.
+This is a messaging app using websocket implemented using Flask, HTML, CSS, SQLAlchemy, and SocketIO.

 ## Features